December 20, 2019

-The Great Library of Alexandria was a massive library that was part of a research institute known as the “Museum” in Alexandria, Egypt.
+The Great Library of Alexandria was a massive, ancient library.
+It was part of a research institute known as the “Museum” in Alexandria, Egypt.
 The library is shrouded in mystery, from its founding to its destruction and everything in between.
 It was the single greatest accumulation of human knowledge in history, likely established under Ptolemy II Philadelphus in the third century BCE.
 At the time, written material came mostly in the form of papyrus scrolls because paper—as we know it—was not invented for another four centuries!

 The exact number of materials housed in the library is unknown, but sources report there were anywhere from 40,000 to 400,000 papyrus scrolls at the height of the library’s popularity.
 The library was so large, a daughter branch opened in the Temple of Serapis nearby.

 As the library grew, so did Alexandria’s reputation as a city of academics and scholars.
 Many important works came from the scholars at the library.
 Callimachus created the first library catalog ever; Eratosthenes of Cyrene calculated the circumference of the Earth with astounding accuracy; and many Greek and Roman works and texts used by scholars today were produced at Alexandria.

 Despite all this, the library is most famous (or rather infamous) for its burning.
 Throughout its near 1,000-year history, the library was burned multiple times.

 According to Plutarch, the first person to blame is Julius Caesar.
 On his pursuit of Pompey into Egypt in 48 BCE, Caesar was cut off by a large fleet of Egyptian boats in the harbor of Alexandria.
 He ordered the boats to be burned.
 The fleet was destroyed, but the flames spread to the city and the library.
 It’s not known how much of the library was destroyed.